renovatebot/renovate/lib/modules/platform/github/index.md

 First, [create a Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the bot account (select "repo" scope).
 Configure it either as `token` in your `config.js` file, or in environment variable `RENOVATE_TOKEN`, or via CLI `--token=`.

-For GitHub Enterprise Server set the `endpoint` in your `config.js` to `https://github.enterprise.com/api/v3/`.
+If you use GitHub Enterprise Server then `endpoint` must point to `https://github.enterprise.com/api/v3/`.
+You can choose where you want to set `endpoint`:

+- In your `config.js` file
+- In a environment variable
+- In a CLI parameter

 ## Running as a GitHub App